rcsb/py-rcsb_app_file/README.md

 For streamlining, the upload function has been partly duplicated in uploadRequest and IoUtils, so changes to one should be performed in the other.

 To skip endpoints and forward a server-side chunk or file from Python, use functions by the same names in IoUtils.py.

-Examples of server-side forwarding are found in gui.py when FORWARDING = True, and have yet to be implemented in client.py.

 # Uploads and downloads